ruqizhang/csgmcmc/README.md

 ```
 # Introduction
 **Cyclical Stochastic Gradient MCMC (cSG-MCMC)** is proposed to efficiently explore complex multimodal distributions, such as those encountered for modern deep neural networks.

 The key idea is to adapt a cyclical stepsize schedule, where larger steps discover new modes, and smaller steps characterize each mode.
 We prove that our proposed learning rate schedule provides faster convergence to samples from a stationary distribution than SG-MCMC with standard decaying schedules.
-Below is an illustration of the proposed cyclical stepsize schedule (red) and the traditional decreasing stepsize schedule (blue) for SG-MCMC algorithms.
+The figure below is an illustration of the proposed cyclical stepsize schedule (red) and the traditional decreasing stepsize schedule (blue) for SG-MCMC algorithms.
+The cSG-MCMC consist of two stages: *Exploration* and *Sampling*.

 <p align="center">
   <img src="figs/lr-exp.png" width="500">